 OREDA has collected data in various project phases since beginning of the eighties.
 Data from each phase are contained in a database that the participating companies have access to.
 Non-OREDA members may get access to this database when doing contract work for any of these member companies (see name of contact persons on the OREDA Website/Participants).

 Additionally, data have been issued in generic form in Reliability Handbooks.
-Five handbooks have been issued since 1984, the last edition (no. 5) in December 2009.
-This handbook is sold in public for a price of NOK 4 250 per copy (Volume 1 or Volume 2) and NOK 6 400 for both handbooks (Volume 1 and 2) including shipping/handling charges.
-For further information check the OREDA Website/Handbook.
+Six handbooks have been issued since 1984, the last edition (no. 6) in 2015.
+For further information on how to purchase a handbook check the OREDA Website/Shop.

 Information on equipment performance during normal operation.
 Basically the following type of information is collected:

 - Equipment and operational characteristics (one record for each equipment unit)